-Uganda Money Information and Tips for Tourists – Travelers
+Uganda Money Information and Tips for Tourists and Travelers

-FAQ’s-The Frequently asked Questions about Money that Visitors ask
+FAQ’s-The Frequently Asked Questions about Money Visitors and Tourists Ask.

-Below are some Uganda Money Frequently Asked Questions – Information – Tips – Advice for Travelers that will be of great help to you.
+Below is some Uganda Money Frequently Asked Questions – Information – Tips – Advice for Travelers and Tourists that you will find helpful.

-Practical Uganda Money Information – Tips – Advice for Travelers
+Helpful Uganda Money Information – Tips – Advice for Visitors & Safari-Goers

 The Ugandan Shilling is the official currency in Uganda.
-However, Uganda, like many other African Nations, uses the US Dollar as the currency of trade, commerce, and tourism.
-As a Tourist, you will need both the US Dollar and some locally acquired Ugandan Shillings.
+However, like many other African Nations, Uganda uses the US Dollar as the Currency of trade, commerce, and tourism.
+You will need the US Dollar and some locally acquired Ugandan Shillings as a Tourist.

-Many prices, especially those for Tourists, will be in US Dollars, Euros and UK Pound, are ok for changing Money into Ugandan currency.
+Many prices, especially those for Tourists, will be in US Dollars, Euros, and UK Pound, which are ok for changing Money into Ugandan Currency.

-You must obtain dollar bills newer than 2003 and no tears or blemishes on them.
+You must obtain dollar bills newer than 2008 and have no tears or blemishes.
 This helps with your exchange rate and getting them accepted.
 (2003 is due to forgeries in times past, including by an American in Uganda).

 It is best to use 50 or 100 USD Bills for the best Exchange Rate – if you use smaller or older bills, you will get less money in return.

 Do not use US Dollars in restaurants or bars.
 Neither uses foreign currencies to buy souvenirs since you will lose money because of the low exchange rate you will receive.

-Tips for services rendered by Ugandans should not be in US Dollars but in Ugandan Shillings.
+Tipping should not be in US Dollars but in Ugandan Shillings.
 Ugandan Shillings can be immediately used by the person that you are tipping.
 Tipping makes an essential contribution to the life of a Ugandan,

 Are there Forex Bureaus for the exchange of Money?

-The ones at the Grand Imperial Hotel gives you the best rates in town.
-Late at night, you can also go into Kampala Casino, and they will provide you with a reasonable price since they will think that you are gambling it away.
+The ones at the Grand Imperial Hotel give you the best rates in town.
+Late at night, you can also go into Kampala Casino, and they will provide you with a reasonable price since they think you are gambling it away.

 Look into the daily newspapers for today’s rate.
-Avoid the Forex Bureau in Kabalagala, they will consistently give you one of the lowest rates around (personal experience), and they also give you the hardest time with the slightest imperfection on a bill.
+Avoid the Forex Bureau in Kabalagala.
+They consistently give you one of the lowest rates (personal experience).
+They also give you the most challenging time with the slightest imperfection on a bill.
 In other words – check around for the best rates.

-Security – if you are on foot – do not use a Forex Bureau at night.
-If you are on Safari with us, your Driver-Guide will be with you as you exchange Money.
+If you are on foot, security – do not use a Forex Bureau at night.
+If you are on Safari with us, your Driver Guide will be with you as you exchange Money.

-We suggest that you carry a small amount of cash.
-You need enough to pay for your visa.
+We suggest you carry a small amount of Cash and need enough to pay for your Visa.
 We recommend that you have no more than $500 on you.
 You can always withdraw from your account in local currency using an ATM.

 Money draws unnecessary attention that you do not want.
-Your driver will have mobile Money on his phone, and Money can be sent to that number from anywhere in the world.
+Your driver will have mobile Money on his phone, which can be sent to that number anywhere in the world.

 ATMs are located in cities and towns, and you can easily withdraw Ugandan Shillings at your convenience.

-All this avoids having a bunch of cash on you that you do not need.
-Meals, Hotels, activities are all included in your Safari.
+All this avoids having a bunch of Cash you do not need.
+Meals, Hotels, and activities are all included in your Safari.

-The only thing that you need is Drinks, Souvenirs, Tip money.
-There is no need to canny Cash,
+The only thing that you need is Drinks, Souvenirs, and Tip money.
+There is no need for canny Cash,

 Can I use the Banks in Uganda?

-You can always exchange money at a bank, and it might take a bit longer, but in most cases, you get a reasonable rate.
+You can always exchange money at a bank, which might take longer, but you get a reasonable rate in most cases.

 You can also change your traveler cheques there.
-However, contrary to suggestions from American Express Traveller Cheques, you will need proof of buy and passport to prove ownership of cheques you want to be cashed – you will also receive a lower rate.
+However, contrary to suggestions from American Express Traveller Cheques, you will need proof of buy and a passport to prove ownership of the cheques you want to be cashed.
+You will also receive a lower rate.

-Going inside of a bank can be overwhelming since the lines are often long and slow-moving.
+Going inside a bank can be overwhelming since the lines are often long and slow-moving.
 Using a bank branch rather than the main branch can be beneficial.

-If you have a visa debit card, it is easy to get the best rate from your country’s currency converted into Shillings.
-The limit is what your home bank sets per day with the opportunity that you can put your card in again and take out more Money- generally up to the daily limit your bank allows at home, which you in many cases can also reset.
+If you have a Visa debit card, getting the best rate from your country’s Currency converted into Shillings is easy.
+The limit is what your home bank sets per day; with the opportunity, you can put your card in again and take out more.
+Money can generally be withdrawn up to the daily limit your bank allows at home, which you can reset in many cases.

-Use a Visa ATM card, not having a Visa ATM will cause you some grief at most Bank ATMs in Uganda.
-Master Card is not the Debit or Credit Card that is preferred here for some reason.
+Using a Visa ATM card, not having a Visa ATM will cause you some grief at most Bank ATMs in Uganda.
+Master Card is not the Debit or Credit Card preferred here.

 Safety and Security Issues with ATMs are addressed in the above link.
-Always attempt to use an ATM that gives you a bit of privacy and shield your PIN input.
+Always attempt to use an ATM that gives you a bit of privacy and shields your PIN input.

-Notify your bank that you will be using your Card in Uganda, you will avoid your card being blocked.
+Notify your bank that you will be using your Card in Uganda.
+You will avoid your card being blocked.
+Read more here.

-Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards, and the charge is less than using a Bank Merchant Services that is available in Uganda.
+Companies such as Kabiza Wilderness Safaris that use the PesaPal system make it even easier to use credit cards.
+The charge is less than using Bank Merchant Services available in Uganda.
 You can use Visa, Master Card, and American Express.

-It might come as a surprise to you, but if for example, a hotel rate is 100 USD per night, you will have a 5% minimum service charge added onto your bill making it a 105 USD – this is common here, even if there is nothing to suggest a service charge, it has been added to the price.
+It might come as a surprise to you.
+Still, if, for example, a hotel rate is 100 USD per night, you will have a 5% minimum service charge added to your bill, making it 105 USD.
+This is common here.
+Even if nothing suggests a service charge, it has been added to the price.

 Can I use Travellers Cheques in Uganda?

 Use American Express ones only.
-All the others, you will have a harder time getting money or no money at all.
+All the others, you will have a more challenging time getting Money or no money at all.

-You will pay a fee for exchanging them into cash.
-Plus, despite suggestions from American Express not to reveal such information, you will need proof of purchase and passport to prove ownership of the cheques you want to be cashed.
+You will pay a fee for exchanging them for Cash.
+Plus, despite suggestions from American Express not to reveal such information, you will need proof of purchase and a passport to prove ownership of the cheques you want to be cashed.
 You will also receive a lesser exchange rate than if you use Cash.

-Using Traveller Cheques in Uganda becomes a nuisance and investment of time, often with moments of frustration added.
-The best advice is, do not bring Traveller Cheques, use an ATM card instead.
+Using Traveller Cheques in Uganda becomes a nuisance and an investment of time, often with moments of frustration added.
+The best advice is, do not to bring Traveller Cheques.
+Use an ATM card instead.

-TravelerCheques – at least in Uganda, are not the best way to bring Money, it takes too much time and effort to cash them.
+TravelerCheques – at least in Uganda, are not the best way to bring Money, and it takes too much time and effort to cash them.
 Plus, you receive a lower exchange rate.

-How secure is my Money while visiting Uganda?
+How do I secure my Money while visiting Uganda?

-Wear a money belt around your waist to hide cash.
-Use a safe in the Hotel to put your airline ticket and your passport.
-Make copies of passport, airline tickets, and anything else that is an important document.
-Put all of those items in a Sealed Envelope and see them put into the Hotel safe.
+Wear a money belt around your waist to hide Cash.
+Use a safe in the Hotel to put your airline ticket and passport.
+Make copies of passport, airline tickets, and anything else important document.
+Please put all those items in a Sealed Envelope and see them put into the Hotel safe.

-If you do not have a money belt, put the cash in your pocket, not a back pocket where you can put your hand over it as you walk in downtown Kampala.
+If you do not have a money belt, put the Cash in your pocket, not a back pocket where you can put your hand over it as you walk downtown Kampala.

-Never flash any money in public, such as in restaurants or public places, since it will attract unwanted attention, and it will be your loss.
+Never flash any money in public, such as in restaurants or public places, since it will attract unwanted attention and be your loss.

-Never use large amounts of money in a restaurant, bar, market – it makes you a potential target that you certainly do not want to be.
+Never use large amounts of Money in a restaurant, bar, or market – it makes you a potential target you do not want to be.

 Is it safe to use Money Changers?

 Avoid them.
-At border crossings, you will be haunted by them, and many are con-artists who can make you think you are getting one amount, while in reality, you will get a lot less.
+At border crossings, you will be haunted by them, and many con artists can make you think you are getting one amount, while in reality, you will get a lot less.

-Even if you are counting along, their hands are quicker than your eyes.
-One can almost guarantee you that you will be cheated.
-Fake Ugandan currency is also used at times.
+Even if you count along, their hands are quicker than your eyes.
+One can almost guarantee that you will be cheated.
+Fake Ugandan Currency is also used at times.

 It is best to go to a Forex Bureau or a Bank and not use a Money Changer.
-Money Changers are primarily found at the point of entry into Uganda and rarely in Kigali for their Safari in Uganda.
+Money Changers are primarily found at entry into Uganda and rarely in Kigali for their Safari in Uganda.
 Be aware that money changers are more common there.
 Unlicensed Money changing is illegal, and a tourist could get arrested along with the money changer.
 No matter how good the exchange rate offered might sound.
 Turn it down.